easakibahmad/portableLearning/README.md

 # Home page

-Here all the main work added, and I created some dynamic route to go quizzes page dynamically
+Here I showed introductory info of my site.
+I created some dynamic route to go corresponding page dynamically

+# Firebase used

+It builded to authenticate my site users, I have made some different ways to authenticate my site users.
+Also I hosted my site in firebase.

+# Tailwind and DaisyUI used
+I fill comfortable with tailwind css, so that my first choice is tailwind and its framework.

-# Toast used
+# react pdf used

-It builded to show corresponding data by clicking eye button and also quiz options
+I have used react to pdf by installing.
+Its too much useful for download pdf files easily.